Frog legs: Slovenia

 Frog legs (žabji kraki) are a popular dish in Slovenian cuisine, especially in areas of eastern Slovenia (Prekmurje and north-eastern Styria).
 They are also quite popular in the country's capital, Ljubljana, and have been considered the "basis of the traditional city cuisine of Ljubljana".
 Up to modern times, they have been traditionally considered Lenten food and were especially popular in spring.
-They are also a popular traditional dish in the Vipava Valley in western Slovenia and are served in numerous restaurants in the Slovenian Littoral.
+They are also a popular traditional dish in the Vipava Valley, in western Slovenia, and are served in numerous restaurants throughout the Slovenian Littoral.